usatales.com

 Barbados

-Carlisle Bay beach is one of the best Barbados beaches to catch a glimpse of sea turtles, and tropical fish, in their natural habitat.
+Carlisle Bay Beach is one of the best beaches to catch a glimpse of sea turtles, and tropical fish, in their natural habitat.

 As a south coast beach, Carlisle Bay bears the trademark pink-white sand and azure waters, but its reputation as a scuba-diving hotspot puts it on the map.

-The sea-bed around Carlisle Bay is a designated marine park littered with shipwrecks and is a great spot to view tropical fish and other marine life which now inhabit the old structures.
+The sea-bed around Carlisle Bay is a designated marine park littered with shipwrecks and is a great spot to view tropical fish and other marine life that now inhabit the old structures.

-At Carlisle Bay, visitors even get the rare opportunity to go swimming with Leatherback Turtles, the largest sea turtles species in the world.
+At Carlisle Bay, visitors even get the rare opportunity to go swimming with Leatherback Turtles, the largest sea turtle species in the world.

 For sunbathers, a walk from one end of the beach to the other, amidst the palm trees and the pink sand, is an amazing way to get a lay of the shore.